Influencing the Global Discussion

-We are influential voice in the global discussion, advocating based on our diverse for equity and opportunity for children.
+We are an influential voice in the global discussion, advocating based on our diverse experiences for equity and opportunity for children.

 The Teach For All network is increasing national, regional and global understanding of the importance of our core purpose as a crucial contribution to achieving the global education agenda commitments, mainly Agenda 2030 for Sustainable Development, among global influencers.

 - Association of Southeast Asian Nations (ASEAN) Work Plan on Education 2016-2020: In May 2016, the 10 ASEAN Education Ministers endorsed a political agreement to include Teach For All in their Work Plan.
 READ MORE